-Exams: Three examinations worth 100 points each.
+Exams: Four examinations worth 100 points each.
+Exams will consist of three (3) exams (which will consist of multiple-choice and true/false questions, and will cover both lecture material, assigned textbook material, and any handouts) and the Major Field Test (MFT).
+You will be allowed to drop your lowest exam score.
 I will try to follow the exam schedule indicated on this syllabus as much as possible.
 Occasionally, test dates may be changed.
 These changes will be announced in class.
-Permission to miss or delay an exam must be obtained prior to exam period.
+Permission to miss or delay an exam must be obtained prior to exam period (this does not apply to the Major Field Test).
 You must e-mail me with your request and reason and I will respond back to you via e-mail.
 Ten (10) points will be deducted from the score of the make-up exam if permission is not gained beforehand.
-Only one (1) make-up exam, per student, will be allowed for the semester.
+Only one (1) make-up exam, per student, will be allowed for the semester (this does not apply to the course final nor the Major Field Test).